 - Download your zip file from the email link or account.

 - Deactivate other seo plugins on your website (If you were using the premium version of Yoast, be sure your redirects are all exported first.
 In the WordPress admin dashboard, go to seo > Tools > Export Redirects.

-- From the Plugin, dashboard scroll down to your SEOPress plugins and make sure both are activated.
+- From the Plugin dashboard, scroll down to your SEOPress plugins and ensure both are activated.

 - Click the link that indicates you need to add your license.
 It’s probably red text.